KayvanShah1/usc-dsci553-data-mining-sp24/README.md

 # DSCI553 - Foundations & Applications of Data Mining - Spring 2024 - USC
-Welcome to the comprehensive repository for _DSCI 510 - Foundations of Data Management_ at USC during the __Spring 2024__ semester, taught by `Professor Wei-Min When`.
+Welcome to the comprehensive repository for course _DSCI 510 - Foundations of Data Management_ taught by `Professor Wei-Min When` at USC during the __Spring 2024__ semester.
 This centralized hub contains all coursework materials, including assignments and project solutions, organized into folders representing distinct modules covered in the course.

-Within this repository, assignments and projects delve into fundamental concepts like data storage, file systems, relational vs. semi-structured data, SQL, and more.
-The course explores big data analytics, addressing NoSQL databases, cloud storage, distributed file systems, and MapReduce.
-Advanced topics like data cleaning, transformation, warehousing, and integration are also covered.
-It's important to use this repository responsibly, refraining from engaging in plagiarism-related activities.

 > [!TIP]
 > Before exploring the materials, take a moment to review the license and disclaimer for responsible utilization.
 The repository covers various topics, providing valuable insights and hands-on experience in Data Management.